History of Saturday Night's Main Event in Timeline

 Saturday Night's Main Event

-Saturday Night's Main Event was a series of WWE professional wrestling television specials that aired on NBC from 1985 to 1992.
-These specials temporarily replaced Saturday Night Live in its late-night slot, offering wrestling content to a broad audience.
+Saturday Night's Main Event was a series of professional wrestling television specials produced by WWE.
+These specials aired on NBC from 1985 to 1991.
+They filled the Saturday Night Live timeslot periodically throughout the year.

-In 1984, WWF specials on MTV, including The Brawl to End It All and The War to Settle the Score, achieved high ratings, leading to the creation of Saturday Night's Main Event.
+In 1984, two WWF specials on MTV, The Brawl to End It All and The War to Settle the Score, achieved high ratings, which led to the creation of Saturday Night's Main Event.

 May 10, 1985: Saturday Night's Main Event I